-The Act defines the annual REC targets for wind and solar generation in terms of the timing of the annual quantities to be procured and the technology preferences for the facilities generating the RECs.
-209 The overall quantity of RECs procured to meet the RPS goals must include at least a combined 75% from wind and photovoltaic projects.
-This is a change from the prior RPS construct, under which there was a goal that 75% of the renewable energy resources come from wind, 6% from photovoltaics, and 1% from distributed generation.
-210
+The Act defines the annual REC targets for wind and solar resources in terms of the timing of the annual quantities to be procured and the technology preferences for the renewable resources generating the RECs.179 The overall quantity of RECs procured to meet the RPS goals must include at least a combined 75% from wind and photovoltaic projects.
+This is a change from the prior RPS construct, under which there was a goal that 75% of the renewable energy resources come from wind, 6% from photovoltaics, and 1% from distributed generation.180

 In addition to the wind and photovoltaic requirements that apply to the overall RPS goals, there are also specific numerical targets that apply to RECs from new wind and new photovoltaic projects.
-New projects are those projects energized after June 1, 2017.211 The REC target deliveries from new projects from each technology are 2,000,000 RECs by the end of the 2020-2021 delivery year, 3,000,000 RECs by the end of the 2025-2026 delivery year, and 4,000,000 RECs by the end of the 2030-2031 delivery year.
-The new photovoltaic project REC procurement targets are further broken down to reflect the procurement of at least 50% of these targets from distributed photovoltaic renewable generation projects or photovoltaic community renewable generation projects using the Adjustable Block Program, at least 40% from utility-scale photovoltaic projects, at least 2% from brownfield site photovoltaic projects that are not community solar projects, and the remaining 8% not specified but determined through this Plan.
+New projects are those projects energized after June 1, 2017.181 The REC target deliveries from new projects from each technology are 2,000,000 RECs by the end of the 2020-2021 delivery year, 3,000,000 RECs by the end of the 2025-2026 delivery year, and 4,000,000 RECs by the end of the 2030-2031 delivery year.
+The new photovoltaic project REC procurement targets are further broken down to reflect the procurement of 50% from distributed photovoltaic renewable generation projects or photovoltaic community renewable generation projects using the Adjustable Block Program, 40% from utility-scale photovoltaic projects, 2% from brownfield site photovoltaic projects that are not community solar projects, and the remaining 8% not specified but determined through this Plan.
 Furthermore, the total amount of RECs targeted for delivery from all new wind sources is intended not to exceed the total amount of RECs to be delivered from all new photovoltaic projects.
-In the event that the projected cumulative quantity of new wind project RECs to be delivered exceeds the quantity of new solar project RECs projected to be delivered by 200,000 RECs or more, the procurement targets for the programs contained in the Initial Plan will be adjusted as needed to bring the wind
+In the event that the projected cumulative quantity of new wind project RECs to be delivered exceeds the quantity of new solar project RECs projected to be delivered by 200,000 RECs or more, the procurement targets for the programs contained in the Plan will be adjusted as needed.
+182 Per the definition of "new photovoltaic projects" in the Act, RECs procured as part of the Illinois Solar for All Program (see Chapter 8) cannot be counted as new photovoltaic RECs and therefore are not accounted as such in this Plan, although these RECs would count toward the overall 75% of RECs coming from wind or photovoltaic resources.
+183